codeHaiku22/Modern-Lightweight-Linux/Lightweight Linux.md

 Ubuntu MATE | Ubuntu | 20.10 | 10/22/2020 | Fixed | DEB/APT | MATE | systemd | 5.8.0 | 2500 MB | 4096 MB | 16 GB
 Xubuntu | Ubuntu | 20.10 | 10/22/2020 | Fixed | DEB/APT | Xfce | systemd | 5.8.0 | 1700 MB | 2048 MB | 20 GB
 Zorin OS Lite | Ubuntu | 15.3 | 09/08/2020 | Fixed | DEB/APT | Xfce | systemd | 5.4.0 | 2200 MB | 512 MB | 8 GB

+&nbsp;
 ## Criteria
 With a list this long, it is difficult and impractical to download the ISO and perform a test run for each and every distro.
 Some qualifying criteria would definitely help in pairing down this list.
 For my own needs, I wanted a distro that is: (1) modern and (2) updated regularly.

-Let's start by defining "modern"; it can be a very vague term and interpreted as meaning different things.
-A "modern" distro, as defined for this experiment, is one that has adopted systemd and has a kernel version that is greater than or equal or to the last two major LTS kernels (5.10 and 5.4).
+Let's start by defining "modern".
+It can be a very vague term and interpreted as meaning different things.
+A "modern" distro, as defined for this experiment, is one that has adopted systemd and has a kernel version that is greater than or equal or to the last 2 major LTS kernels (5.10 and 5.4).

 Simply being "modern" isn't quite enough.
 I don't want to end up with a distro that is a one-hit wonder or has a short run.
 So, a track record of routine and regular updates is preferred since it builds more confidence in sticking with the distro for a longer period of time.
 I didn't want to run into and repeat my experience with Antergos.

 ## The Shortened List of Contenders
 After applying the criteria above to the list of contenders, the list was refined as follows.
 Not surprisingly, all of the qualifying distros are based on Ubuntu (although this was not the intention.
 However, it does highlight the lack of modern distros that are lightweight and based on something other than Ubuntu.